kodecocodes/english-style-guide/README.md

 We do not use the serial (Oxford) comma.
 See the section below for more details.

 **contractions**
-In general, prefer contractions to the alternative as they enhance the conversational style of our writing.
+In general, we prefer contractions, because they make our writing more informal and conversational.
+Look for phrases like "you will", "it is", "they are", etc. and replace them with "you'll", "it's," "they're", etc.

 **Control-click**